-SFA administers several statutes, including the Singapore Food Agency Act of 2019 (Act 11 of 2019, which was enacted to establish the SFA), the Feeding Stuffs Act (Chapter 105), the Fisheries Act

-(Chapter 111), the Sale of Food Act (Chapter 283), the Wholesome Meat and Fish Act (Chapter 349A), the Environmental Public Health Act, and the Infectious Disease Act and all respective subsidiary legislation.
+SFA administers several statutes, including the Singapore Food Agency Act of 2019 (Act 11 of 2019, enacted to establish the SFA), the Feeding Stuffs Act (Chapter 105), the Fisheries Act (Chapter 111), the Sale of Food Act (Chapter 283), the Wholesome Meat and Fish Act 1999 (Chapter 349A), the Environmental Public Health Act, and the Infectious Disease Act and all respective subsidiary legislation.
 All imported and locally produced food, beverages, and agricultural products are governed by SFA's laws and regulations.

-Perhaps the most important statute for U.S. exporters is the Sale of Food Act (Chapter 283) which ensures that "food for sale is safe and suitable for human consumption," among other objectives.
+Perhaps the most important statute for U.S. exporters is the Sale of Food Act (Chapter 283) which ensures that "food for sale is safe and suitable for human consumption and to promote public health, for ensuring the provision of information relating to food to enable consumers to make informed choices and for preventing misleading conduct in connection with the sale of food.".
 The Sale of Food Act's subsidiary legislation includes the following: